Go directly to: Content

 An audit can be triggered by external referrals from members, group administrators, anonymous tips, and even other occupational therapists that feel that a particular occupational therapist, group or facility is not in compliance with the program guidelines.
 An audit may be triggered from internal claims and precertification data also.

-If an off-site audit reveals unusual practice patterns or billing procedures that result in overpayments, refunds are required from the occupational therapist and the amount is returned to the groups whose subscribers were affected by the incorrect practices.
+If an offsite audit reveals unusual practice patterns or billing procedures that result in overpayments, refunds are required from the occupational therapist and the amount is returned to the groups whose members were affected by the incorrect practices.
 Any occupational therapist having an unsatisfactory audit must immediately correct any problems.
-A follow up audit is performed to ensure that he/she is in compliance with the Preferred Occupational Therapist guidelines.
+A follow-up audit is performed to ensure that he/she is in compliance with the Preferred Occupational Therapist guidelines.
 A second unsatisfactory audit can result in the therapist being removed from the Preferred Occupational Therapy Program.